Ninagoskara

+The plot is taken from the English movie of 1997, Addicted To Love, starring Meg Ryan.

 Plot

-The plot is taken from the English movie of 1997, Addicted To Love, casting Megan Ryan.

-Manoj and Apoorva are two individuals who are betrayed by their respected lovers Varsha and Jay.
+Manoj and Apoorva are two individuals betrayed by their respective lovers Varsha and Jay.
 After several years, Jay and Varsha are married and live in a posh locality.
 Coincidentally, Manoj and Apurva meet up and plan to shift next to the married couple.
 Somehow, they bug the couple's room with cameras to spy on them.
 In this process, Manoj starts developing a soft corner for Apurva.